bagnaram/bagnaram.github.io/_posts/2019-10-26-taiwan-japan-2.md

 # Day 7 - Travel Adjustments

 At this point, the railways and many buses were being suspended.
 We all needed to return to Tokyo for our flights out of Japan.
 My flight was this evening from Narita.
 We visited the bus terminal in Motsumoto to be told that the buses were sold out.
 The railway had notices stating that the trains were suspended on the Chuo line.
 It was increasingly clear that I would not make my flight.
 I had family call the airline on my behalf to work out a delayed departure.
 After some hours of waiting, the flight was rescheduled for the 18th!
 Thank you American!
 I know this would not have even been remote possible if I did not have airline status though.
 This would also mean that I would miss an important work conference, but I would deal with that when I could.

 We found a bus to Nagano, that would provide Shinkansen service back into Tokyo.
 That was the plan.
 We had spent too much time walking around the bus terminal, back to the train, and back again.
 This was the plan, and I waited in a long queue to buy the tickets.
 I said goodbye to my new Thai friends, and boarded the bus to Nagano.
 The bus to Nagano, would then switch and I would ride Shinkansen to Shinjuko.
 It was a relief to board the high speed train after the past days adventures.
 I arrived in Tokyo in the night and was immediately met with light and people everywhere!
 It really was the time square of Japan.
 I checked into an accommodation called 9Hours(Actually recommended by that Chinese lady from Kyoto).
 This was a capsule accommodation with a little frills.
 The hangout and checkin room was spartan.
 Just seats and nothing else.
 However, that is all I really wanted.
 Just a place to crash for the night.This is where I would meet my next friend Duncan.
 We ran into each other in the elevator and we planned to hang out the next few days.

 We stayed in Shinjuko, which happens to be a huge Korean town.
 I even bought one of those corn on a stick after awkwardly standing around the stall, waiting for a purchase.
 I ended up needing to insert money into a machine for a ticket!
 That is quite a different experience!
 My friend Duncan had a book with some suggested spots to visit in Tokyo.
 I am lucky, because he found us some really neat spots.
 Including Yakitori Alley.
 We ate dinner at a really cramped Izakaya that housed space for 6 people and that was it.
 Very cramped, but also quite the experience.
 We ordered some skewers, typical at most izakayas, and drank with some beer.
 Afterwards we went to another suggested area called Golden Gai.
 The walk over we were ambushed by so many night clubs and lady bars, but we brushed it off and found the most quaint set of tiny bars.
 Each bar was very narrow and could fit maybe a few people.
-We found a place with a covor charge, but that didn't stop us from entering such a nice quaint little place.
+We found a place with a cover charge, but that didn't stop us from entering such a nice quaint little place.

 <script src="https://cdn.jsdelivr.net/npm/publicalbum@latest/embed-ui.min.js" async></script>
 <div class="pa-gallery-player-widget" style="width:960px; height:480px; display:none;"